O-H-M2/qmk_port_ch582/README.md

 ## Directory Structure

-- CherryUSB, qmk_firmware: Components introduced as submodules, **NO any file** is modified.
+- CherryUSB, qmk_firmware, mcuboot: Components introduced as submodules, **NO any file** is modified.

   *The qmk_firmware submodule should be able to keep up with upstream.*
-- CherryUSB porting: Files used to add CherryUSB submodule into the building system.
+- CherryUSB_porting, mcuboot_porting: Files used to configure submodules and add them into the building system.
 - qmk_porting: The adapter layer for QMK to running on the CH58x chip.
-- SDK: Directory for placing WCH SDK, so no IDE is needed.
+- SDK: Directory for placing WCH SDK, so no IDE is used.
-- template: TODO

 ## Code Branch